BA, MA, LLB, LLM

-Simon joined the Open University Law School as a Lecturer in Law in October 2013.
+Simon is a Senior lecturer in law, who joined the Open University Law School in October 2013.
 Prior to this he studied for a PhD in Law at the University of Nottingham, which he was awarded in 2015.
 Simon initially completed undergraduate and masters degrees in history at the University of Sheffield, specialising in historical theory and the history of Nazi Germany, before undertaking the GDL and LPC at the College of Law, Guildford.
-He trained and qualified as a solicitor at commercial firm DLA Piper UK LLP between 2007-2009 (currently non-practising) and re-entered academia via an LLM from the University of Birmingham, in which he studied aspects of legal and criminal theory and international law.
+He trained and qualified as a solicitor at commercial firm DLA Piper UK LLP between 2007-2009 (currently non-practising) and re-entered academia via an LLM from the University of Birmingham, in which he studied aspects of legal theory, criminal theory and international law.

-Simon's main research interest is in the nexus between law, history and theory in relation to Nazi Germany, including the history of the legal system in the Third Reich, it's theoretical nature, and it's implications for the concept and practice of law today; as well as the representation of Nazi law in academic legal and historical discourse.
-He is also interested in research in public law (particular the state of exception and UK and comparative constitutional law).
+Much of his research is in the nexus between law, history and theory in relation to Nazi Germany, including the history of the legal system in the Third Reich, its theoretical nature, and its implications for the concept and practice of law today; as well as the representation of Nazi law in academic legal and historical discourse.
+He is also interested in research in public law (particularly the state of exception and UK and comparative constitutional law).

-Simon's PhD thesis is concerned with the historical and contemporary implications of the period of National Socialist rule in Germany, as well as the way in which legal and historical knowledge and meaning are constructed.
+Simon's PhD thesis, titled 'The Conundrum of Nazi Law: An historiographical Challenge to the Anglo-American Jurisprudential Representation of the Nazi Past' is concerned with the historical and contemporary implications of the period of National Socialist rule in Germany, as well as the way in which legal and historical knowledge and meaning are constructed.
 It explores how legal scholars, and those from related disciplines, write about the Nazi past and the impact this has on the way in which this period is perceived and understood as having legal and historical significance.
 His thesis counters the theoretical assumptions that lead to the exclusion of the Nazi experience of law in the construction of legal knowledge.
 It also examines and develops encounters between law and other disciplines, history in particular, in writing about Nazi Germany, in order to trace parallel approaches between these subject-areas and make further connections across these disciplines.

 He has written various blog posts for different audiences, including: